Register to enable "Calculate" button for groundwater gradient and flow.

 aquifer, a geometric plane is fit through the (x, y, head) data.
 Then, the maximum

-downward slope of the plane is computed and reported as the gradient, dh/ds.
+downward slope of the plane is computed and reported as the groundwater gradient, dh/ds.

-The direction of the maximum slope of the plane is computed and reported as the flow
+The direction of the maximum slope of the plane is computed and reported as the groundwater flow

 direction, s.
-Flow direction is reported as degrees clockwise from the
+Groundwater flow direction is reported as degrees clockwise from the

 positive y-axis defined by your x,y locations.
 For an unconfined aquifer, the